Skip to main content

 Plan benefits

 Yes.
-That’s because members have no out-of-network benefits with any plan, in any state, except for emergencies.
-Note: The following list includes examples of specialties that may be considered direct access and referrals may not be required:*
+That’s because members do not have out-of-network benefits with any plan, in any state, except for emergencies.

 • Behavioral health